 Richard J. Edelstein is a Senior Research Associate at Berkeley’s Center for Studies in Higher Education where he collaborates with John Douglass, Senior Research Fellow, on studies of the impact of globalization on higher education institutions.
 He is also Principal and Managing Director at Global University Concepts, a higher education consultancy he launched to advise universities on international strategies and the development of partnerships and alliances with foreign institutions.
 He was Director of International Affairs for six years at AACSB International, the primary U.S.

-SERU Principal Researcher; Distinguished Professor of Sociology and Public Policy
+SERU Principal Researcher; Distinguished Professor of Sociology and Public Policy, University of California, Riverside

 Steven Brint is Distinguished Professor of Sociology and Public Policy at the University of California, Riverside, Director of the Colleges & Universities 2000 Project, and a Principal Researcher in the SERU Consortium.

 Eaton's research investigates the role of organizations in the interplay between economic elites and disadvantaged social groups.
 His work asks what forms of organization strengthen elite efforts to consolidate power in politics and the economy?
 Alternatively, what are effective organizational structures and strategies by which non-elites can achieve more equitable distributions of power, wealth, and status?